mklapman/2018-Midterms-Project/README.md

 ```
 # project

-The goal of project is to ...
+The goal of project is to explore polling data for the 2018 U.S. midterm elections and try to estimate the overall house popular vote proportions.

-learn new topics in simulation.

-TEST